Studies of Hearing Loss and Speech Communication of Bilingual Children

-She’s one of the first investigators to systematically explore this and it’s a very important question because the census bureau tells us that about twenty five percent of children are coming from Spanish speaking homes and very little is known about children who have hearing aids who come from those homes.
+Boys Town Hospital's investigators are the first to systematically explore this and it’s a very important question because the census bureau tells us that about twenty five percent of children are coming from Spanish speaking homes and very little is known about children who have hearing aids who come from those homes.

 If you do not know how these kids develop you may not be able to provide them good service.
 Of course the results can help the Latino children.
 And then we want to extend those results to other smaller populations.
 Everybody here, clinicians, doctors, and then also the researchers, they have a lot of clinical input and then I can go up to anybody and ask, ok I’m trying to do this.
 Is this clinically valid?
 Is this clinically of interest?
 And then is this going to help people?
 That’s what I’m trying to do.